Frequently Asked Questions for International Students

 Graduate students may apply for a graduate assistantship.

-When should I apply for a scholarship?
+When should I apply for a tuition waiver?

-Are scholarships renewable?
+Are tuition waivers renewable?

 Must I hold an F-1 visa to study at KU?

-No. International students may also hold other visa types (i.e. J-1, L-2, etc.), however, international students who are not on an F-1 visa may not be eligible for various F-1 benefits such as international scholarships and employment and practical training.
+No. International students may also hold other visa types (i.e. J-1, L-2, etc.), however, international students who are not on an F-1 visa may not be eligible for various F-1 benefits such as international student tuition waivers and employment and practical training.
 Students are encouraged to research the various types of student visas available to them.
 If you have any questions about whether you may study at Kutztown University, please contact the Office of International Admissions.

 I am currently in the U.S. and hold a non-student visa; may I still study at KU?